 Hybrid Pulse Power Characterization (HPPC)

-Battery test used to determine the dynamic performance characteristics of a battery.
+Battery test used to determine the dynamic performance characteristics of a battery, in particular the DC Internal Resistance of the cell.
 The battery is pulse discharged typically at 1C for 10s.
 The voltage and current profile is then used to determine the internal resistance of the cell.
 These measurements are repeated for charge and over different temperatures, States of Charge, different pulse lengths and at different rates.
 In this way a complete map of the internal resistance of the cell can be created and using this a power map versus SoC and temperature.

 You can initially use a generic specific heat capacity for a cell to do some initial thermal modelling.
 However, the heat capacity of a cell varies enough with chemistry and design that it is worth measuring it for the specific cell you are using.
 This will allow you to develop more accurate thermal models of the cell.